 ONCE A YEAR 1970s BRITISH FOLKLORE

 Wassailing the Apple Tree.
 Carhampton Somerset.
 England .
 1972.
-Toast in the Wassailing bucket is soaked in mulled cider, made from a secret receipt and placed in the apple tree, to ensure a good crop for the following year.
+The toast in the Wassailing bucket is soaked in mulled cider, made from a secret receipt and then placed in the apple tree to ensure a good crop for the following year.